b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Congratulations, now the value stored in the box (I mean variable `x` is `2`).

 Here, you defined variable `y` with a value `2.2` and reassigned it right away to `3.3`.
 So the current value in the box is `3.3`
-(you can see it at the top of the cell or by typing y in the cell below and executing it).

 Sometimes (usually I do this inside of functions, see upcoming @sec:julia_language_functions) you may see variables written like that